tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-intro.md

 + https://en.wikipedia.org/wiki/Web_server

-You should already be familar with RIT's "banjo" server, which hosts files for http://people.rit.edu
+You should already be familar with RIT's "Banjo" server, which hosts files for http://people.rit.edu

 ## The HTTP Protocol
-HTTP is a *protocol* (a system of rules e.g. steps) which allows the fetching of resources, such as HTML documents.
+HTTP is a *protocol* (a system of rules, e.g. steps) which allows the fetching of resources, such as HTML documents.
 It is the foundation of any data exchange on the Web and a *client-server* protocol, which means requests are initiated by the recipient, usually the Web browser.

 A complete document is reconstructed from the different sub-documents fetched, for instance text (HTML), layout description (CSS), images, videos, scripts (JavaScript), and more.